patilchinmay/k8s-experiments/minikube-remote-access/README.md

 In case you are not using `oidc/kubelogin`, you can copy over minikube generated client key and certificate from host 1 onto host 2 and use them in the kube config for authentication.
 These will have admin access.

+Note: SCP needs target folder to already exist as well as using lowercase characters.

 ```bash
 scp -r user@host1:~/.minikube/profiles/minikube/client.crt .minikube/profiles/minikube/client.crt
 scp -r user@host1:~/.minikube/profiles/minikube/client.key .minikube/profiles/minikube/client.key